Hokuyo Laser Range Finder Comparison

 The results of the outdoor testing produced much more widely varying results than the indoor testing.
 The largest difference was the inability of the URG-04LX-UG01 to even work outdoors.
 The UTM-30LX-EW was the only laser that could distinguish objects well at the longer distance and higher ambient light found in the outdoor environment.
 The UST-10LX was able to characterize a few points on the larger surfaces in the outdoor setting, but not to the extent of the UTM-30LX-EW.
 The outdoor environment really highlighted the different abilities of each laser.

-The indoor testing of each laser performed exceptionally and only the URG-04LX-UG01 did not work outdoors.
+The featured Hokuyo lasers all worked well when operating within their given specifications.
+During the indoor testing each laser performed exceptionally and only the URG-04LX-UG01 did not work outdoors.
 All three lasers were able to distinguish relatively flat surfaces while indoors and large objects outdoors.
 When choosing a laser it is recommended that the desired measurements are well within the manufacturer guaranteed range of measurements, even though there is margin with the maximum measurement range.